robhrt7/MCSS/en/index.md

     .project-module .input-field { }
 {% endhighlight %}

-**2nd layer modification from the 1st one is forbidden!** In this case, layers are mixing up, causing chaos:
+**2 layer modification from the 1st one is forbidden!** In this case, layers are mixing up, causing chaos:

 {% highlight css %}
     .input-field .project-module { }
 {% endhighlight %}

-Styles are connected right after the foundation, prior to 2nd layer, to support low level priority in selector weight.
+Base styles are connected right after the foundation, prior to 2nd layer, to support low level priority in selector weight.

 ### Advantages
 Reusable and well thought-of first layer modules allow saving time on support of popular constructions, eliminating the need to maintain several similar modules.
-Re-usability also as well affects the final size of CSS-files.
+Re-usability also as well affects the final size of CSS-files and page rendering time.

 Having well-developed base allows to create new interfaces easily, most of which consist of standard elements.